JoshCodeAligator/STTD-Take-Home/README.md

 - Improve UI/UX design with more polished styling, animations, and accessibility features.
 - Add comprehensive test coverage for backend APIs and frontend components.
 - Support multi-language localization and internationalization.
 - Integrate email notifications for ticket updates and escalations.
+- Implement CSV export of the ticket list, either as a client-side export of the current view or via a backend `?format=csv` endpoint.

 ---